Deborahhasanago/SE_Project_Phase1_Team10/README.md

 User Expertise: User choices, demands, and knowledge of technology across clinic personnel and patients may limit the website&#39;s sophistication and design.

-VII.
+## VII.
 AIM AND OBJECTIVES:
-AIM: The goal of the project is to develop an easy-to-use website for a mental health clinic that simplifies patient administration and appointment scheduling.
+**AIM:** The goal of the project is to develop an easy-to-use website for a mental health clinic that simplifies patient administration and appointment scheduling.
 The purpose of offering safe and efficient solutions for patient enrollment, booking appointments, and electronic health record administration is to increase overall clinic productivity, interaction among patients and staff, and compliance with regulations.
-#OBJECTIVES:
+**OBJECTIVES:**
 Create an easy-to-navigate interface for the administrators and the psychologist.
 Automate the record-keeping process to ensure efficiency.
 Ensure real-time information updates.
 Create electronic healthcare reports to ensure secure storage and the management of the patient’s data.
-Incorporation of role-based access to ensure the security of patient information VIII.
+Incorporation of role-based access to ensure the security of patient information
+## VIII.
 APPLICATION DESCRIPTION:
 The Psychiatric Clinic Management System is an entirely web-based application that seeks to simplify and enhance the daily activities of a psychiatric clinic.
 This easy-to-use system includes elements necessary for effective patient management, appointment scheduling, and electronic health record (EHR) management.
 The following are descriptions of major interfaces and their functionalities.

-Register/Login Interface: This is the user&#39;s entrance point, where clinic staff can log in securely.
+**Register/Login Interface:** This is the user&#39;s entrance point, where clinic staff can log in securely.
 People who are new sign up using this interface.
 You can log in or sign up as staff or admin.

-The Admin and Staff Interface: It will consist of dashboards that will have an overview of appointments, patient details, and important notifications.
+**The Admin and Staff Interface:** It will consist of dashboards that will have an overview of appointments, patient details, and important notifications.
 Some of the functionalities include displaying upcoming appointment schedules, and direct connection to patient records.
 Electronic Health Records Interface: This interface enables the secure storing and handling of medical records.
 It includes the creation and update of records which can be managed by staff.
-Appointment Scheduling Interface: An interface that will manage the appointments by using a calendar view and being able to set the type of appointment, patient details, and the available psychologist.
+**Appointment Scheduling Interface:** An interface that will manage the appointments by using a calendar view and being able to set the type of appointment, patient details, and the available psychologist.

-# IX.
+## IX.
 SUBMISSION DEADLINE: 04.03.2024, 23:59 hours.

-## Phase II: User Requirements and Application Specifications
+# Phase II: User Requirements and Application Specifications
 # Submission Deadline: 18.03.2024, 23:59

-# I. Chosen Development Model: AGILE MODEL
-Justification: The Agile development paradigm is ideal for creating a website for a psychological clinic due to its inherent flexibility, iterative approach, and emphasis on user feedback.
+**Justification:** The Agile development paradigm is ideal for creating a website for a psychological clinic due to its inherent flexibility, iterative approach, and emphasis on user feedback.
 Agile enables swift adaptation to changes, prioritization of critical features, and continuous delivery of value to end users in the healthcare sector, where requirements can shift quickly and user needs